-by Chingwen Cheng, PhD, ASLA, and Tom Martin, Associate ASLA
+by Tom Martin, Associate ASLA, and Chingwen Cheng, PhD, ASLA

 This spring, the Environmental Justice PPN conducted a survey in order to learn about landscape architects’ understanding of and interests in environmental justice.
 Input from ASLA members is critical in shaping the EJ PPN and moving our profession forward.
 Landscape architects also have the opportunity to serve as a community-focused linchpin on multidisciplinary project teams, crafting designs in response to community input and inviting all stakeholders to the table to engage in the planning and design process.
 With allied professions and organizations, including the American Planning Association and the American Institute of Architects, updating their codes of ethics and professional conduct to reflect stronger support for environmental justice, we wanted to hear from landscape architects for their perspective.